AmithBV0606/NextJs-Part-6/README.md

 - The solution is to separate our Server Actions into it's own files keeping our server side logic cleanly separeted from our client side components.

 - Refer `app/products-db-create/page.tsx` and `actions/product.ts`.

+## useFormStatus vs useActionState

+<ins>**Pending (`useFormStatus`) Vs isPending (`useActionState`)**</ins> :

+- Both can help us determine if a form is being submitted and let us disable the submit button - but there's an interesting difference between them.

+- The pending state from `useFormStatus` is specifically for form submission.

+- "isPending" from `useActionState` can be used with any Action, not just form submission

+- Go with "pending" from `useFormStatus` when you're building reusable components that are meant to live inside forms.
+For example, submit buttons or loading spinners that you'll want to use across different forms in your application.

+- Choose "isPending" from `useActionState` when you need to keep track of server actions that aren't necessarily related to form submissions.
+It gives you that extra flexibility.